How long do I need to save before I can retire?

 FIRE Target amount = retirement spending / withdrawal rate

 The choice of withdrawal rate is an important one.
 The withdrawal rate is defined as the percentage of your retirement savings that you withdraw when you start your retirement.
 The canonical retirement withdrawal rate is 4%.
+Click here to learn more about how withdrawal rates and historical simulations work.
 This means that you will withdraw 4% of your initial retirement balance annually (and adjusted for inflation).
 On a $1 million dollar retirement account, this amounts to $40,000 annually.
 To understand the risks of different withdrawal rates, see the 4% rule / safe withdrawal rate visualizer.